JohnBasrai/cr8s-fe/docs/manual-e2e-tests.md

 - Container rebuilds ensure latest code changes are reflected in tests

 ## Bugs

-> 📝 Note: See [Issue #10](https://github.com/JohnBasrai/cr8s-fe/issues/10) for details on why `npx playwright test` is currently avoided in favor of running each test file directly.
+> 📝 See [Issue #10](https://github.com/JohnBasrai/cr8s-fe/issues/10) for details on why `npx playwright test` is currently avoided in favor of running each test file directly.
+> 📝 See [Issue #35](https://github.com/JohnBasrai/cr8s/issues/35) for details on why `crates.spec.ts` playwright test is disabled.